SettleMint

 Client errors (4xx)

-Client errors indicate problems with the request itself.
-Retrying the same request will produce the same error.
-Fix the underlying issue before retrying.
+Client errors usually indicate problems with the request itself.
+Retrying the same request will produce the same error unless the response is a retryable CONTRACT_ERROR or LUNA_MOFN_QUORUM_EXPIRED.
+Fix the underlying issue before retrying non-retryable client errors.

 Authentication errors (401)